-Goodwill arose through business combination(s).
+Goodwill arose through business combinations in prior periods.
 On an annual basis the recoverable amount of the asset, being the higher of the asset's fair value less costs to sell and value in use, is compared to the carrying amount to determine whether there is any impairment.
-No impairment loss has been recognised in the current year.
+No impairment has been recognised during the 2024 financial year after an assessment of the recoverable amount was performed (2023: \$4,558,663 impairment charge).